cal-itp/data-infra/warehouse/README.md

    1. If `curl -sSL https://install.python-poetry.org | python3 -`
       does not work, you can `curl` to a file `curl -sSL https://install.python-poetry.org -o install-poetry.py` and then execute the file with `python install-poetry.py`.
-   2. Answer `yes` to adding the tool to your path
+   2. Add the tool to your system PATH.
+This process varies by system, but the poetry installer provides a sample command for addition upon its completion.
+On an OSX device using zshell, for instance, that line should be added to the ~/.zshrc file.
 2. Restart your terminal and confirm `poetry --version` works.
 3. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
    the `data-infra` repo if you haven't already.
 Use [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), not HTTPS.
 If you haven't made a folder/directory for your git repos yet, you can create one with `mkdir git` (within your home directory, usually).